 Depending on how quickly you want to reach your goal, you have to adjust the investment amount.
 If you have just entered your professional life, a low percentage of your monthly savings is sufficient.
 If you want to go on a trip around the world in five years and can only save 200 euros each month, investing is already a priority.

-Let's take the investment triangle and compare it to P2P lending.
+Let’s take the investment triangle and compare it to P2P lending.
 The return and liquidity are high with this type of investment, but you have to keep an eye on the risk.
-Some platforms such as Lendermarket reduce the risk by offering loans from different countries with different terms and conditions.
-Another advantage of Lendermarket is that the Creditstar Group is behind the platform and takes over the entire due diligence.
-In this way, the individual investor can build up a diverse portfolio in which the risk of total loss is almost eliminated.
+Some platforms such as Lendermarket reduce the risk by offering loans from different countries and loan originators with different terms and conditions.
+This allows you to build up a diverse crowdfunding portfolio in which the risk of losing part or all the invested funds is reduced.

 We recommend that P2P lending complements a portfolio of different asset classes and is not the only form of investment.
 Depending on your investor profile (see questions above), P2P loans should form up to 20% of your portfolio.
 It is also becoming clear that P2P loans will become an important part of the portfolio.
 During the recent Covid-19 crisis this form of investment performed well with reputable providers such as Lendermarket and correlated only weakly with the stock market, which smooths the portfolio volatility.